 There are lots of interactive displays, lots of signage to encourage you.
 I enjoy museums that do that, rather than those who want you to look at something in a display case with a big fat “no touchy!” sign.
 It seems so impersonal.
 Everyone should have history, even if we have to distill it through a museum.

 Here are some pictures I took while I was there:

 Admission is insanely low: $2 for adults, $1 for kids and seniors.
 Seriously.
 You can come and go as you please.
 There are indoor and outdoor displays to enjoy.
-Plopped almost $100 bones on books ’cause that’s how I do.
+I plopped almost $100 bones on books because that’s how I do.
 I will come here again to take people and support the museum.
 There’s so much to see and do that you almost need to come back a few times to enjoy it all.